Bureau of Population, Refugees, and Migration

 The Bureau of Population, Refugees, and Migration (PRM) is a bureau within the United States Department of State.

 It has primary responsibility for formulating policies on population, refugees, and migration, and for administering U.S. refugee assistance and admissions programs.
 The bureau is headed by the assistant secretary of state for population, refugees, and migration and the official currently acting in this capacity is PRM Acting Assistant Secretary Marta C. Youth.
 Youth has headed PRM since former assistant secretary Julieta Valls Noyes retired from the Foreign Service on October 4, 2024.

-The Bureau of Population, Refugees, and Migration (PRM) provides aid for and seeks to enhance the protection of refugees, victims of conflict and stateless people around the world, and manages the US Refugee Admissions Program to resettle refugees in the United States.
+PRM provides aid for and seeks to enhance the protection of refugees, victims of conflict and stateless people around the world, and manages the US Refugee Admissions Program to resettle refugees in the United States.
 PRM is a major funder of the UN Refugee Agency (UNHCR), the International Committee of the Red Cross (ICRC), the International Organization for Migration (IOM) and other aid groups.
 PRM also promotes the United States' population and migration policies in international fora and with other governments.

-PRM's principal authorities derive from statutes, including the Migration and Refugee Assistance Act of 1962 and the Refugee Act of 1980.
+PRM's principal authorities derive from a pair of statutes, the Migration and Refugee Assistance Act of 1962 and the Refugee Act of 1980.